IP strategy for biotech startups (best practices and pitfalls to avoid).

 Biotech patents often start with broad claims covering foundational inventions.
 As the technology advances, more patents are filed, covering more specific targets such as compounds or applications.
 The more specific you get, the more careful you have to be whether there are more generic patents active.

 For example, you may obtain a patent for an antibody that is directed to HER2+ as a target, like Herceptin.
 There may be another party with a patent that covers your sequences in a more generic sense.
-This means your specific sequences are still novel and inventive but far within the scope of an existing patent.
+This means your specific sequences are still novel and inventive but fall within the scope of an existing patent.

 This overlap can lead to a patent conflict, where you might infringe upon the broader patent, potentially requiring you to negotiate a license or face legal challenges to commercialize your antibody.